Boomerang (Lali song): Music video

 In the week before the video's release, Espósito had shared small advances through her Instagram account where she can be seen a lot of transformations, going from brunette to blonde, female to male, humor and with the society's appearances.
 Directed by Juan Ripari, the music video was premiered on September 7, 2016, on Vevo.
 In the video, Espósito mocks and laughs at fame, her in the press and situations in society.
 With different characters of society, the singer shows how they consume as true information media and social networks and makes the whole video like a parody.
-Espósito portrays six characters (a fitness girl, a TV host,a rich lady, a old women, a taxi driver, and a figure who is supposed to be karma) apart from herself on the cover of a magazine.
+Espósito portrays six characters (a fitness girl, a TV host,a rich lady, an old women, a taxi driver, and a figure who is supposed to be karma) apart from herself on the cover of a magazine.
 Throughout the video, each character behaves in a mean or disrespectful way until karma appears and something happens to them.
 The video also refers to the pressures exerted by the media to be shown always cute and stoic: "She's there and nothing's gonna defeat her".
 The video was filmed on two full shooting sessions and the characterization of each character took about three hours.